Skip to main content

 Also for: Nintendo 64, Wii, Wii U

-On a bright summer day, the jovial plumber Mario is invited to princess Toadstool for a piece of cake.
-But he arrives at an empty castle, save for a few Toads.
-They explain that the princess has been kidnapped by Bowser, the giant, spike-shelled Koopa who has been a thorn in Mario's side since the dawn of the franchise.
-Setting her free is a handful - you must collect a set number of the 120 power stars scattered across the fifteen worlds hidden inside (and outside) some of the castle's paintings, and then defeat Bowser in a duel.
+On a bright summer day, the ever-cheerful plumber Mario is invited by Princess Toadstool for a piece of cake.
+He arrives at an empty castle, save for a few panicked Toads.
+The princess has been kidnapped by Bowser, the spike-shelled Koopa who has plagued Mario since the dawn of the franchise.
+To rescue her, Mario must collect a set number of the 120 Power Stars scattered across fifteen worlds hidden within—and outside—the castle’s enchanted paintings, and finally defeat Bowser himself.

-Before I begin my rant, you should know this review is written from the perspective of a total newbie.
-Prior to this playthrough, I had never played any Mario 3D game whatsoever, let alone touched the revolutionary Super Mario 64.
-While I admire what the game accomplished, I cannot translate the historical significance into any sort of positive emotional response.
-Thinking back on my experience, the level design, structure and the overall playfulness impressed me on the intellectual level.
-But one fatal flaw completely ruined the entire playthrough.
+Before I begin my rant, it’s important to clarify my perspective: this review is written by a complete newcomer.
+Prior to this playthrough, I had never touched a 3D Mario game, let alone the genre-defining Super Mario 64.
+While I fully acknowledge what the game accomplished historically, I found myself unable to translate that significance into genuine enjoyment.
+On an intellectual level, the level design, structure, and playful experimentation impressed me.
+Emotionally and mechanically, however, one fatal flaw ruined the entire experience.

 Comments